 Recently on a coaching call with a client we were discussing how important it is to simply Shut Up and listen to your team members.
 In my conversations with his key team members it had come up numerous times that this particular leader while extremely smart and good at their job, was not a very good listener.

-When I shared this feedback, he demeanor completely changed, and he challenged this feedback and told me that in fact he was a good listener.
+When I shared this feedback, his demeanor completely changed, and he challenged this feedback and told me that in fact he was a good listener.
 When I mentioned to him that wasn’t even really listening now- so his team’s feedback was probably spot on, he paused for a moment and processed the information.
 In his calmed state he became interested and we were able to have a real conversation about what it means to actually listen.

 I asked him why he felt he was such a great listener and his response may sound familiar.
 He told me that he was so good at listening that usually within the first 30 seconds of a discussion with any of his team members- he was able to process all the information and understand exactly what was going on.
 This efficiency allowed him to quickly sort through all the available options and usually by the time the person had stopped talking he was able to tell them what the problem was and the most effective way to proceed.